-We are gathering evidence together to improve the evidence base on loneliness, which will be used to inform longer term policy and funding decisions.
-Our partnership will support grant holders with evaluation through a programme of online guidance, workshops, and tailored assistance.
+We gathered evidence to improve the evidence base on loneliness, which will be used to inform longer term policy and funding decisions.
+Our partnership supported grant holders with evaluation through a programme of online guidance, workshops, and tailored assistance.

-We are undertaking a Developmental Evaluation of the grant-holders post-Covid 19 response to learn from the current situation and capture emerging findings.
-This includes:
+We conducted a Developmental Evaluation of the grant-holders’ post-Covid 19 response to learn from the current situation and capture emerging findings.
+This included:

 - Supporting grant-holders and the wider sector to learn from the data collected and improve their service provision.

 - Working closely with a small group of grant holders in a focused and supportive way to understand what they are doing, how they have adapted and what they have been working on to reduce or prevent loneliness.